The best things to do in Gastown are a great reflection of the area’s vagrant past and trendy, sophisticated present.

-Blood Alley terminates at Carrall Street, where on your left you will see the famous Gassey Jack Statue, proudly overlooking Maple Tree Square, the social hub of the neighbourhood that now bears his name.
+Blood Alley terminates at Carrall Street, the ex-site of the Gassy Jack Statue (which was toppled and removed in 2022) in Maple Tree Square.
+This area is now the social hub of the neighbourhood that bears his name.

 A must for foodies, The Gastown Walking Food Tour allows travellers to wander the alleys and streets of Gastown while eating like there’s no tomorrow.

-With an improv comedian as your guide, you’ll visit all of Gastown’s major attractions while learning about the area’s dramatic transformation from its Wild-West outpost beginnings to the sophisticated urbaness we see today.
+With an improv comedian as your guide, you’ll visit Vancouver and all of Gastown’s major attractions.
+You’ll learn about the area’s dramatic transformation from its Wild-West outpost beginnings to the sophisticated urbane we see today.

-The tastings vary by season but typically include beer-battered fish and chips, hand-made chocolates and the best cheesecake in the city!
+The tastings vary by season.
+But typically, they’ll include beer-battered fish and chips, hand-made chocolates and the best cheesecake in the city!